 Note: In order to evaluate an argument, you need to build up the argument before showing where it might go wrong.
 To build up an argument, you must do more than merely offer a formalization.
 You must explain the argument.
 Typically, showing where an argument goes wrong will require arguing that one of the premises is false.
 Be sure to consider obvious, compelling replies to your objections.
 If you think an argument is good, then you will need to defend it against the strongest objections that you can think of.

 Note: Keep quotations to an absolute minimum.
 Never use a quotation to speak for you.
 The only quotations in your exam should be of formalizations or for textual evidence to support an interpretation of a story or a complex argument.

 The exam must be typed.
 It should be double spaced.
 It should have one inch margins.
 You should use a 12 point font.
 I prefer Arial, since it is easy to read.
-Please follow the general paper and exam instructions under the "course documents / writing" section on Blackboard.
+Please follow the general paper and exam instructions under the "writing" section on the course Blackboard page.

 Write a separate essay for each answer.
 Do not try to answer all the questions in a single essay.
 Formal introductions and conclusions are unnecessary, though you must use paragraphs.

 Please skip a line or two between your answers.
 You do not need to start a new page.
 Include the number of the question at the start of each answer.
 Do not copy the questions.

 You should include a bibliography on the final page.
 Use the Chicago manual "notes and bibliography" citation style:

 You are required to hand in a paper copy at the start of class on the due date.
 In addition you must submit the midterm through Safe Assign via Blackboard by 11:59 pm on the due date.
 (11:59 pm is after class, not to be confused with the night before.)
 Safe Assign is a plagiarism detection tool.
 It will compare your paper against others available online, in journals, submitted in this class, RIC, and from all other universities that use the software.